- Slim handled brush with good grip

 For those of you that are in a rush, we’ll start this review by answering the 3 burning questions that you’re likely asking about the Pro 650.
 For those of you that want more detail, you can read our full Oral-B Pro 650 review further down the page, or watch our video review.

-To provide the best possible insight, we review a wide range of brushes and frequently update our best electric toothbrush recommendations.
+To provide the best possible insight, we review a wide range of brushes and frequently update our buying advice and recommendations for the best electric toothbrush.

 1. Is there anything drastically wrong with this toothbrush?